Integral filtered Sen theory and applications: Shape of integral Frobenius

-\item We can also use filtered Sen theory to reprove \cite[Thm.
+\item In a sequel \cite{GLram}, we can also use filtered Sen theory to reprove \cite[Thm.
 2.4.1]{GLS15}.
-Here is a very important catch: when $K$ is ramified, we no longer have $\Theta=\theta_\kinfty$ (cf. Def \ref{def: amplified Sen})!
+Here is a very important catch: when $K$ is ramified, we no longer have $\Theta=\theta_\kinfty$ (cf. Definition \ref{def: amplified Sen})!
 Indeed, the results from \S \ref{sec: vanishing} are not readily valid any more.
-A key idea is to consider crystalline representations defined over a coefficient field $E/\qp$ where $E$ contains all Galois conjugates of $K$; this leads to other ``normalizations" of Sen operators making the ideas of the current paper useful.
-The details will appear elsewhere. \end{enumerate} \end{remark}
+A key idea is to consider crystalline representations defined over a coefficient field $E/\qp$ where $E$ contains all Galois conjugates of $K$; this leads to other ``normalizations" of Sen operators making the ideas of the current paper useful. \end{enumerate} \end{remark}